 Many trees sold on lots are cut a week or two prior to being put up for sale.
 That makes those trees a week older than anything cut at an actual tree farm.
 You also have to consider the fact that trees on lots have gone significant periods of time without water.

 2. Choose a long-lasting Christmas tree variety.

-In my area, you’d be hard pressed to find a cut tree that isn’t a fir of some sort.
-Fraser firs are the most popular, and with good reason.
+In my area, almost all of the Christmas trees are of the fir variety.
+The Fraser fir is the most popular, and with good reason.
 The needles stay on for a long time and the trees are beautifully shaped.

 If you can’t find a fir, your next best bet is to buy a pine variety.
-Pine Christmas trees hold their needles well, too, though they don’t have quite the traditional Christmas tree aroma that firs do.
+Pine Christmas trees hold their needles well, too, though they don’t have quite the traditional Christmas tree aroma that fir trees do.

 (This is a great chart at pickyourownchristmastree.org if you’d like to learn more!)